BETA PHOTO: St. Vrain Spires area (taken from near the P. Mosh...

 The South Saint Vrain Canyon can be approached from Boulder North along US 36.
 This will take you to the intersection with CO 66 one mile East of Lyons.
 From Longmont, simply take CO 66 West to the town of Lyons.
 At the intersection of CO 66 US 36, head West into Lyons and to the main intersection that forks North to Estes Park on US 36 or South to Estes Park via the SSV canyon and CO 7.
 Set the odometer from this intersection; climbing in the SSV begins at The Scout Rock 3.1 miles upstream on CO 7.

-Photos of South Fork of St. Vrain Canyon Slideshow
+News and Events For South Fork of St. Vrain Canyon

 Also note: Rattlesnakes, Ticks, Mountain Lions, Bighorn Sheep, Loose Rock, Ton's of Lichen, Sketchy Gear, Lightning, Flash Floods, Hail, Blizzards, Steep Hillsides with tons of weeds, Cactus, Fast Water, Thin Ice, and Hunters who'll shoot anything that isn't wearing orange (you may be a target!).
 Wear a helmet and be careful out there! -firstname.lastname@example.org